-Guiding Principle 13: Trigger conditions
+Guiding Principle 13: Contractual trigger clauses

-Triggers for internal TLAC should specify the conditions under which a write-down
+Contractual triggers for internal TLAC should specify the conditions under which a write-down and/or conversion into equity is expected to take place.

-Trigger conditions for internal TLAC instruments should at a minimum specify at what point a write-down and/or conversion into equity is expected to take place.
+Contractual triggers for internal TLAC instruments should at a minimum specify the conditions under which a write-down and/or conversion into equity is expected to take place.
 In accordance with the TLAC term sheet, this should be the point at which the material sub-group reaches PONV, as determined by the host authority.
-Since this judgement is made with reference to the relevant legal framework in the host jurisdiction, the conditions should be consistent with the relevant PONV conditions in the host jurisdiction.
+Since this judgement is made with reference to the relevant legal framework in the host jurisdiction, the contractual terms should be consistent with the relevant PONV conditions in the host jurisdiction.